mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 ### Identity criteria
 Identity criteria allow you to segment users based on their stored identities to test existence of a given identity or write logic against the identity as a string.
 This criteria will still scope the audience based on the workspaces included; It will not automatically include all users in the [Identity Scope](../../idsync/components/#identity-scope).
 For example, if the identity scope is set at the account level and the account has 3 workspaces, an audience created in one workspace will only include users with activity in that workspace (and not the other two).

+### Location criteria
+Segment users by their location these two options available under **Users**, **Location**:
+1. `Equals`: Segment users that are in a specific city, state, zip or DMA, using geolocation of the users [IP address](https://docs.mparticle.com/developers/server/json-reference/#overall-structure).
+2. `Within`: Segment users that are within a set distance to any global city, using [latitude & longitude coordinates](https://docs.mparticle.com/developers/server/json-reference/#location).

 ## Setup an Audience Output